-In an effort to alert the University community to certain crimes in a timely manner and aid in the preventing of similar crimes, a "Timely Warning" is sent throughout the University community via an e-mail notification by HU-DPS.
-"Timely Warnings" are also the initial method for sending mass notification of a confirmed significant emergency or dangerous situations involving an immediate threat to the health or safety of students or employees occurring on or in close proximity to the campus.
+To alert the University community to certain crimes in a timely manner and aid in the preventing of similar crimes, a "Timely Warning" is sent throughout the University community via an e-mail notification by HU-DPS.
+"Timely Warnings" are also the initial method for sending mass notification of a confirmed significant emergency or dangerous situations involving an immediate threat to the health or safety of students or employees occurring on or near the campus.
 In both situations, the warnings are intended to give recipients enough information so that they can take the necessary precautionary measures to protect themselves.

-"Timely Warnings" may be issued by a designated HU-DPS official for the offenses below and are considered by the University to present a serious and continuing threat to students and employees, or when a crime pattern exist within geographic locations defined in the Clery Act:
+"Timely Warnings" may be issued by a designated HU-DPS official for the offenses below and are considered by the University to present a serious and continuing threat to students and employees, or when a crime pattern exists within geographic locations defined in the Clery Act:

 - Murder and Non-Negligent Manslaughter

 - Negligent Manslaughter

 - Sex Offenses

 - Robbery

 - Aggravated Assault

 - Burglary

 - Motor Vehicle Theft

-- > Arson
+- Arson